denismo/aws-iam-ldap-bridge/INSTALL.md

     This entry stores the AWS Access Key and Secret Key for the authenticator, and rootDN stores all the information about accounts.
 You need to prevent any logged in users from modifying the account's keys and group information (only admin should be allowed to do that).

-Configuring an existing ApacheDS LDAP server
+Configuring an existing ApacheDS LDAP server (Obsolete)
 ============================================
 At the moment, the plugin requires a custom version of ApacheDS so manual configuration is unlikely.
 However, in a rare case when you want to reconfigure the provided custom instance, here is the list of steps you need to perform: